9.2. Manipulating images: resampling, smoothing, masking, ROIs…¶

 nilearn.regions.connected_label_regions

 can be used on atlases denoted as labels.
-For instance, atlases labelled using KMeans.
+For instance, atlases labeled using KMeans.